 Current Research Interests:

 - Soil redistribution within landscapes and its impact on biophysical processes that affect agriculture and the environment

 - Tillage systems and their impacts on biophysical processes that affect agriculture and the environment

 - Soil-landscape variability: causes, characterization and management (precision-farming)

 It is never all work and no play at the Farm Forum Event.
-Details about lively entertainment opportunities will be coming soon.

 Born in Tisdale, Saskatchewan, BRENT BUTT discovered early that being funny was a good way to get attention.
 Brent honed his comedy in school and at the age of 20 moved to the city to pursue a career in stand-up.
 Within months he was headlining top clubs in Toronto, and within a couple years he was touring internationally and appearing at major festivals.